Wednesday, February 20, 2013

 I started babysitting at the age of 10.
 I even took a course through our local hospital...I always loved being around babies, kids, and their mothers.
 I had always dreamed of being a mother one day.
 So it just fit for me to become a Lactation Consultant (IBCLC).
 It has been such a rewarding job.
 I especially love getting to counsel NICU moms, by helping them put their sick or preemie baby to the breast.
 Or by helping them through their struggles, just by giving them kind words of encouragement, and giving them the support they need emotionally.

 I've gotten 16 weeks of unpaid maternity leave.
 I go back to work at the end of March, and luckily Michael will watch him while I work.
 At first when we were struggling with Isaac's tongue tie, with exclusive bottle feeds, him upset at the breast, using a nipple shield, and then his acid reflux, but at 6 weeks when he got on Zantac, he instantly started to breastfeed.
-Before 6 weeks, it was extremely painful for me, I felt like a failure- that I couldn't get Isaac to breastfeed...I knew it wasn't my fault, that he was born that way.
-But I had feelings that he didn't like being at the breast, for me it wasn't just nourishment, but I couldn't give him comfort by him being at my breasts either, or mother him there.
-I would break down in tears (and I am now thinking back on these memories), in pain that he didn't like me in this way, and I wondered if he'd ever get to the breast.
-I would give Isaac the bottle of breastmilk to fill his nourishing needs, then would attempt at the breast with a nipple shield.
-Most times he would cry, I did think this was due to my let down not being fast enough for him, and that the bottle was "easier than the breast."
-The hardest thing was I only had the strength or energy to attempt him at the breast 1x per day if that.
+Before 6 weeks, it was extremely painful for me, I felt like a failure- that I couldn't get Isaac to breastfeed.

-When I was in the midst of these struggles, I remember telling Michael in tears or breaking down that there was no way I was capable of going back to work and helping mothers breastfeed, I feared it.
+When I was in the midst of these struggles, I remember telling Mr. B in tears or breaking down that there was no way I was capable of going back to work and helping mothers breastfeed, I feared it.
 But now that we are on the other side, I can't wait to go back.
-I feel like it is now my mission to do this service and help mom's when they are most vulnerable to not only get their babies to the breast, or help them give formula when it is medically needed, but just to nurture them through this "new mom proccess."
+I feel like it is now my mission to do this service and help mom's when they are most vulnerable to not only get their babies to the breast, or help them give formula when it is medically needed, but just to nurture them through this "new mom process."
 I plan on eventually getting to do out patient follow up, since this is what I really needed.

-In the near future I want to become a Postpartum Anxiety/ depression counselor, and certified in infant massage.
+In the near future I want to become a Postpartum anxiety/ depression counselor, and certified in infant massage.
 I feel my hospital could really benefit our patients by supporting them after they've gone home not only with lactation and learning to bond with their babies, but by leading a support group for PPD as well.
 I have no clue how to become a counselor in this field, but I'm beginning to research and ask my colleagues.

 Thursday, February 14, 2013